 Sustainable water management projects

 For many years water efficiency and sustainable wastewater treatment was the main focus of our work.
-Since shifting focus to energy efficiency we take on less wastewater projects but do continue to design solutions for existing clients or particularly interesting or challenging projects.
+Since shifting focus to energy efficiency we are not taking on new wastewater projects but do continue to design solutions for existing clients or particularly interesting or challenging projects.
 See also the publications page which includes books and guidance on sustainable sewage treatment and water efficiency.
 We no longer design compost toilets but have set up NatSol Ltd to manufacture the waterless toilet we always wanted to be able to specify.

 Richmond Park Public Toilets 2014 with NatSol

 The Isabella Plantation is a Site of Special Scientific Interest with high ground water and heavy clay soil where no foul discharge to ground is permitted.
 Waterless toilets seemed like the obvious choice but we have long held reservations about composting toilets as an appropriate technology for very high use public sites because of the need to manually remove compost.
 In consultation with The Royal Parks (TRP) and the design team of engineers and architects we developed a waterless system with individual tanks beneath the toilet pedestals.
 These are emptied by tanker three or four times a year.

 With Eco Arc York, for the National Trust.
 A former cotton mill now serving as a café and visitor centre with no connection to mains services other than telephones.
 The brief required all sewage to be treated on site with no export of sludge.
 Elemental Solutions were responsible for all aspects of water supply, efficient use and final disposal.

 New Offices Architype 2006